Airports in Sydney

 Getting to the city

 The Airport Rail Link is the fastest and most convenient way to reach the city centre and the suburbs.
 Trains run every 10 minutes and the journey to the centre takes 13 minutes from where connections can be made for all suburban services.
-The International rail station is located directly below T1 International Terminal and is reached from inside the terminal on the arrivals level; the Domestic rail station is between the Domestic terminals.
+There are two railway stations at the airport: one is located directly below Terminal 1, and the other between Terminal 2 and Terminal 3.
 Public bus 400 runs between the airport and Bondi Junction.
 Shuttle bus companies provide direct transport to and from the airport and must be pre-booked; hotel buses are also available.